UpLib/Liberland/settlement/negotiations-with-Croatian-Forest.md

 What Liberland can propose
 --------------------------
-Since Liberland is the land owner, Liberland can propose officially land to the people or public entities we consider worth.
+Since Liberland is the land owner, Liberland can propose officially to rent land to the people or public entities we consider worth.

-Liberland can for instance propose some piece(s) of land to the "Croatian Forest".
+For example, it would be fair to either buy the existing already planted wood, or to let the "Croatian Forest" finish their work there.

 <!--
+Liberland could for instance propose some piece(s) of land to the "Croatian Forest".

 This could be advantageous for both sides.
 This would allow Croatia to officially own the concerned pieces of land.